 When the filters have the same shape except for a change of scale $(x \rightarrow \alpha x)$, they are called self-similar.
 The self - similar idea is important to vision because of the importance of scale sensitive and scale invariant processing.
-Further, the self - similar aspect of these neural models bore a close resemblance to the emerging mathematical field of wavelet analysis.
-The emphases are different-- over - completeness may be important and vision does the projections in parallel (the serial algorithmic component of wavelet computation is integral to the mathematical interest).
+Further, the self - similar aspect of neural filter models bears a close resemblance to the emerging mathematical field of wavelet analysis.

-■ Human statistical efficiency for detecting gabor patches
+Human statistical efficiency for detecting gabor patches